 Preset Inputs (A, B, C, & D)-:

-- A B, C, & D are the present input, in which A is the Least Significant Bit (LSB) and D is the Most Significant Bit (MSB).
+- A B, C, & D are the preset input, in which A is the Least Significant Bit (LSB) and D is the Most Significant Bit (MSB).

 Flip-Flop Output (Qn)-:

-- Qa, Qb, Qc, & Qd are the outputs terminals in which Qa is the Least Significant Bit(LSB) and Qd is the Most Significant Bit(MSB).
+- Qa, Qb, Qc, & Qd are the output terminals in which Qa is the Least Significant Bit(LSB) and Qd is the Most Significant Bit(MSB).

 Pin Diagram of IC74163-: